-Note again: You do not have to house your birds if you keep less than 50 birds and their eggs or poultry products are for your own use only.
+Note: You do not have to house your birds if you keep fewer than 50 birds and their eggs, or poultry products, are for your own use only.

 Since 25th Jan 2025, the APHA has had an Avian Influenza Prevention Zone (AIPZ), meaning mandatory biosecurity measures, in place across the whole of England, Scotland & Wales.
 To clarify - this is not a housing order, it is a biosecurity order (disinfectant footbaths, restrict contact with wild birds, cover food and water utensils, etc).
 Visit ourHints & Tipspage.